Services & Eligibility

-The St. Thomas University School of Law – through its Graduate Program in Intercultural Human Rights and its Human Rights Institute – is committed to educating both its students and the public about this worldwide problem, and about initiatives addressing solutions.
+The St. Thomas University College of Law – through its Graduate Program in Intercultural Human Rights and its Human Rights Institute – is committed to educating both its students and the public about this worldwide problem, and about initiatives addressing solutions.
 Below is a working list of several kinds of resources on combating human trafficking, currently available in the community.

 Florida Freedom Partnership (FFP)